Phoenix STS Logo

 ISO 9001:2015

-Irish employers have clear legal obligations regarding fire safety and emergency planning.
-This course ensures compliance with key legislation:
+Irish employers have clear legal duties on fire safety and emergency planning.
+This course supports the training records and practical arrangements those duties require:

 Safety, Health and Welfare at Work Act 2005